 Each year, the College Board publishes a detailed analysis of the cost of attending college, based on an annual survey of nearly 4,000 US schools.

 Students who attend local community colleges for an associate's degree and then move on to earn a bachelor's degree at an in-state college may be able to complete their college education for a fraction of the cost of a private, 4-year college, and at a significantly lower cost than a 4-year public college.
 It's also important to consider that some expenses, such as room and board, will still be incurred regardless of whether someone attends college or not.
-These expenses can be reduced if your child continues to live at home rather than in their own apartment, but in either case, your child will still incur costs for basic living needs.
+These expenses can be reduced if your child continues to live at home rather than in a dorm room or their own apartment, but in either case, your child will still incur costs for basic living needs.

 Use Fidelity’s College Cost Prep tool to explore the estimated cost of college based on your situation.